 Powwow

 The Cherokee Powwow is the largest powwow on the east coast, drawing contestants and spectators from all over the world.
-At this three-day event, July 1 to July 3, 2022, you can see colorful tribal regalia and experience authentic Indian dancing, drumming, and food.
-Don’t miss the Grand Entry (shown above), when as many as 500 dancers come into the arena together and dance for points.
-There’s also an amazing fireworks display that lights up the sky on July 2.
+At this multi-day event you can see colorful tribal regalia and experience authentic Indian dancing, drumming, and food.
+Don’t miss the Grand Entry when as many as 500 dancers come into the arena together and dance for points.
+There’s also an amazing fireworks display that lights up the sky during the event.

 See the Outdoor Drama

-Deputing in 1950, "Unto These Hills" is one of the oldest outdoor dramas in the United States.
-The story follows the Cherokee leader, Tsali, and his family during the time of the Indian Removal Act.
-It’s a performance filled with songs, dance, and riveting action sequences.
-Get there early to catch the pre-show (30 minutes before the main performance at 8 p.m.), featuring Cherokee songs and dance.
-The 2022 season runs May 28 to August 20, 2022.
+“Unto These Hills,” debuting in 1950, stands as one of the longest-running outdoor dramas in the United States.
+This captivating story unfolds the journey of Cherokee leader Tsali and his family during the era of the Indian Removal Act.
+Filled with mesmerizing songs, dances, and gripping action scenes, it promises an unforgettable experience.
+Arrive early to enjoy the pre-show before the main performance, featuring traditional Cherokee songs and dances.

 The Cherokee Bonfire